UDogg/CMPSC473/README.md

+# CMPSC 473
 Welcome to my CMPSC 473 Kali Repository!
 This has all my C projects for this class.
 I have a git repository of the same name in my github account.
-The link to it is github.com/udogg/CMPSC473 .
+The link to it is [this GitHub repo](github.com/udogg/CMPSC473) .